Gordon Bray: Early life

 Brought up in the Sydney suburb of Burwood and educated at Homebush Boys High School, Bray was a talented schoolboy rugby union footballer representing NSW Combined High Schools and subsequently Eastern Suburbs.

 Career

 Bray can lay claim to being Australia's longest serving active sports commentator having commenced his broadcasting career in 1969 with ABC Sport in Sydney.
-He spent 25 years commentating for the ABC, consisting 21 years in Sydney and four year posting in Hobart, calling more than 20 sports at international level.
+He spent 25 years commentating for the ABC, consisting of 21 years in Sydney and four years posting in Hobart, calling more than 20 sports at international level.
 He then spent 16 months at the Network Ten followed by 16 years at the Seven Network.
 He has also worked for Fox Sports.
 Bray has covered 12 Summer and Winter Olympic Games and in 1976 at Montreal introduced the first "live" overseas colour sporting transmission into Australia for the combined Australian Television commentary team.
 He also commentated at five Commonwealth Games, and has called nearly 400 rugby internationals, and covered all 10 Rugby World Cups.